-When you log into the pension record service, you are directed to an online service through which your own pension provider offers the record.
-That is why you may be asked to log in one more time.
-We are working on offering a direct route to your pension record.
+When you log in to the pension record service, you are directed to an online service through which your own pension provider offers the record.
+That is why you may be asked to log in one additional time.
+We are working on finding a way to offer a direct route to your pension record.

 Finnish Centre for Pensions